Galarrwuy Yunupingu: Land rights

 In 1975, Yunupingu joined the Northern Land Council (NLC), the authority appointed under the Aboriginal Land Rights Act 1976 to represent traditional Aboriginal landowners and Aboriginal people.
 He was chairman of the NLC from 1977 to 1980, an executive member until 1983 when he was re-elected as chairman.
 He has led a number of negotiations with mining and government bodies.

 In 1988, Yunupingu and Wenten Rubuntja presented prime minister Bob Hawke, who was on a visit to the Northern Territory as part of Bicentennial celebrations, with a statement of Aboriginal political objectives, painted on a 1.2 m2 sheet of composite wood.
 This became known as the "Barunga Statement".
 Hawke responded by saying that he wished to conclude a treaty between Aboriginal and other Australians by 1990.
 In June 1991 the Aboriginal band, Yothu Yindi, whose lead singer was Yunupingu's younger brother Mandawuy Yunupingu, wrote and released the hit song "Treaty" to commemorate the Barunga statement.
 The brothers and the band wanted to highlight the lack of progress on the treaty between Aboriginal peoples and the federal government.

 As chair of the NLC, Yunupingu led the Gagudju people in negotiations with mining and government bodies.
 Not opposed to mining in principle, Yunupingu saw it as a way for Aboriginal people to escape the welfare trap if it is conducted on the traditional owners' terms.
 These include a fair distribution of the economic benefits and respect for the land and specific sacred sites.
 He said: "We will continue to fight for the right to make our own decisions about our own land".

+In later life, he supplied the title for historian Clare Wright's 2024 award-winning work about the Yirrkala bark petitions, Näku Dhäruk: The Bark Petitions, Näku Dhäruk being the local Yolngu Matha translation of "bark petitions".